btandersen383/MeeseeksSVN/README.md

 * [VCS Gutter](https://github.com/bradsokol/VcsGutter/blob/master/vcs_gutter.py) for images and relating API calls
 * [HypnotoadSVN](https://github.com/m-hall/HypnotoadSVN) for Sublime API examples and code structure

+Due to the existance of multiple other packages that do exaclty the same thing as this one, I will *not* be adding this to Package Control.
+I will make releases only on this repository in the form of `.sublime-package` files.

 ## Installing
+Option 1.
 Clone the repo into your 'Packages' directory under Sublime Text 3 app data.

+Option 2.
+Download the `.sublime-package` file and install manually.

 ## Using
 Just right click or use the shortcut to get a status report of the project or diff a file/folder.
 The gutter will update on saving a file.
 For now updating on modification slows down the editor quite noticably.